jcoliz/yofi/YoFi.PWTests/README.md

 Playwright seems easier and more stable to set up as well.
 And there are MSTest helpers out of the box, so it's all very clean.

+## No dependency on code under test

+Unlike with unit tests or integration tests, there is a principle here that the functional test do not load the app code at all.

 ## How to use it

 ### First, run the code